 The candidate will receive either a "pass" or "fail" result.
-There are no distinctions awarded.

 To receive a "pass result", the candidate must achieve a total percentage grade of 50% or above when the marks from the clinical case scenario examination and the general clinical practice examination are combined.

-Assessment Components: Marks per section: Clinical Case Scenario Examination Approx. 50 marks (50%) General Clinical Practice Examination Approx. 50 marks (50%)
+Assessment components: Marks per section: Clinical case scenario examination Approx. 50 marks (50%) General clinical practice examination Approx. 50 marks (50%)